getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 foo.baz();
 ```

 **Note:** The `* as ..` clause requires the `*` wildcard.
-That is, you cannot do `import { bar, x } as foo from "foo"` to bring in only part of the API but still bind to the `foo` namespace.
-It's all or nothing in this approach.
+That is, you cannot do something like `import { bar, x } as foo from "foo"` to bring in only part of the API but still bind to the `foo` namespace.
+I would have liked something like that, but for ES6 it's all or nothing with the namespace import.

-// TODO: verify if the following is correct!

-A default export is not included in the `*` wildcard import, so you must import it separately.
-Consider:
+If the module you're importing with `* as ..` has a default export, it is named `default` in the namespace specified.
+You can additionaly name the default import outside of the namespace binding, as a top-level identifier.
+Consider a `"world"` module exported as:

 ```js
 export default function foo() { .. }